 Voices from the Field

-In this blog series, students from International Development Studies (IDS) and related fields, share their field work experiences.
-Blog posts include topics such as land deals in peri-urban Mexico City, and pressing problems and new solutions for land management in Ghana.
+In this blog series, professionals and graduate students working on land governance issues share their field work experiences.
+Blog posts include topics such as community land trusts in Kenya, nature conservation in Costa Rica and pressing problems and new solutions for land management in Ghana.

 Graduate Student Urbanism